pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Faction Overview.md

 Under [[Promises of Victory/Worldbuilding/Factions/Defilers/General Malachi\|Malachi]]'s command, the [[Promises of Victory/Worldbuilding/Factions/Defilers/Defilers\|Defilers]] have built a reputation for their tenacity and unyielding pursuit of their goals.
 Her most controversial invention was "[[Promises of Victory/Worldbuilding/Things/The Plague\|The Plague]]," which she used to create many undead after an [[Promises of Victory/Worldbuilding/Historic Events/War/Attack on Lichtachte\|attack on Lichtachte]].
 Despite their fearsome appearance and actions, the [[Promises of Victory/Worldbuilding/Factions/Defilers/Defilers\|Defilers]] are not without reason.
 They believe that they deserve a place in the world just as much as any other being, regardless of their current state.

-The Defilers face opposition from various factions across the Basin, particularly from the League of Arathor led by High Paladin Erathenar.
+The Defilers face opposition from various factions across [[Promises of Victory/Worldbuilding/Regions/The Basin\|the Basin]], particularly from the League of Arathor led by High Paladin Erathenar.
 Determined to defend life and uphold justice, the League sees the Defilers as a threat to everything they stand for.
 This ideological clash leads to numerous conflicts between these two factions.

 As ruthless as they may appear, it is important to remember that many members of the Defiler faction are individuals who have suffered persecution or tragedy in their past lives.
 Some may even be seeking redemption or a chance at a new existence free from judgment and discrimination.